PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/Business Intelligence/DataPrepaparationCleanTransformLoadPowerBI.md

 ### 3. Prepare data for analysis in Power BI

-__3a__ Complete the module ```Prepare data for analysis``` of the Microsoft Certified: Data Analyst Associate tutorial, which you can find [here](https://www.linkedin.com/learning/implementing-a-data-warehouse-sql-server-2019/store-information-in-a-data-warehouse?resume=false&u=36359204).
+__3a__ Complete the modules ```Get data in Power BI``` and ```Clean, transform, and load data in Power BI``` of the Microsoft Certified: Data Analyst Associate tutorial, which you can find [here](https://docs.microsoft.com/en-us/learn/paths/prepare-data-power-bi/).

+There is a big difference between absorbing information and putting what you have learned into practice.
+Without doing the latter, the training you have received will go to waste.
+Therefore, you are going to apply your newly acquired Power BI knowledge on a famous Microsoft dataset/database called AdventureWorks.

+__3b__ Clone the following GitHub repository: [DA-100: Analyzing Data with Power BI](https://github.com/MicrosoftLearning/DA-100-Analyzing-Data-with-Power-BI).

+__3c__ Complete ```Module 2 - Get Data in Power BI``` lab exercise, which you can find [here](https://microsoftlearning.github.io/DA-100-Analyzing-Data-with-Power-BI/Instructions/Labs/01-prepare-data-with-power-query-in-power-bi-desktop.html).

 ### 4. Creating your own layout in Power BI